 Trained 70 Conservation Community Animal Health Workers in animal and human disease issues and human-wildlife conflict solutions.

-Created 444 Village Health and Conservation Team community volunteer networks working to improve the health of people and animals, and their conservation attitudes.
+Created 444 Village Health and Conservation Team community volunteer networks, working to improve the health of people and animals, and their conservation attitudes.

-Changed community behavior and attitudes towards wildlife conservation in more than 25,000 rural homes through home visits on family planning, hygiene and infectious diseases.
+Changed community behavior and attitudes towards wildlife conservation in more than 25,000 rural homes through home visits focused on family planning, hygiene and infectious diseases.

-Working with 500 farmers and buying their coffee at a premium price.
+Is working with 500 farmers and buying their coffee at a premium price.
 The farmers are stakeholders in the company and the coffee is distributed by over 60 outlets worldwide.